 Our group is interested in studying the properties of quantum many-body systems with unusual properties, particularly those that result from strong spin-orbit coupling and/or interactions.
-Much of our current effort is focused on transition metal oxides, topological insulators, quantum magnetism, fractional quantum Hall effect, low-dimensional superconductivity, and spin-incoherent Luttinger liquids.
+Much of our current effort is focused on transition metal oxides, topological insulators, topological metals, quantum magnetism, and non-equilibrium phenomena in these materials.